 1 and 2.
 Description of Research Accomplishments and Future Research

 These components focus on technical and scientific merit and the broad impact of your research.
-Given page limits, your application will be stronger if you restrict the discussion to papers and future and ongoing research that had or will potentially have valuable scientific impact or advance demography or related fields in a significant way.
-The papers and future work may include your thesis and dissertation, and the latter should include your proposed Fellowship project.
+Given page limits, your application will be stronger if you restrict the discussion to papers and future and ongoing research that will potentially have valuable scientific impact or advance demography or related fields in a significant way.
+In addition to your proposed Fellowship project, this work may include papers and your thesis and dissertation.
+Your Fellowship project may not be a component of a thesis or dissertation; however, it can address a closely related research question or problem.
 For coauthored papers, clarify your role in the paper.

 For research accomplishments discussed in component 1, succinctly state the research question(s), the answers, and the rationale for the research strategy, including analytical design.
 Demonstrate that the overall strategy, methodology, and analyses were well reasoned and appropriate to answer the research questions, and address problems.
 Explain the scientific and technical merits of the paper(s), including innovative aspects.